parallel-finance/Open-Grants-Program/applications/Parallel.md

 * We will build cross-chain interoperability using XCMP protocol in the near future

 Why are we building Parallel Finance?
-* We decided to pick this idea because of the rising demand for decentralized lending protocols on Polkadot.
+* We decided to pick this idea because of the rising demand for decentralized lending protocols on Polkadot, as well as the lack of token liquidity that comes with staking on the mainnet.
 We estimate that 50% of all existing Polkadot tokens will be staked to validate the Polkadot blockchain with an estimated staking APY of 15-20%.
-However, once staked, the tokens will lose their liquidity.
+Based on the current model, the DOT and KSM tokens will lose their liquidity once they are staked to validate the network.
 Institutions and large token holders have high incentives to use our platform since it will allow them to participate in staking, as well as generating additional profits through lending, and allowing them to use their DOTs as payment, or assets to trade.

 ### Project Details